Madrid Metro: 1920–1921: expansion of Line 1 and construction of Line 2

-The Company then began to gather materials necessary to expand the Line 1 from Sol-Progreso-Antón Martín-Atocha.
+The Company then began to gather materials necessary to expand the Line 1 from Sol with the new stations Progreso, Antón Martín and finally Atocha.
+The latter was then and is now an important train station for mainline rail.

 On 31 July 1920 the company submitted it proposal to extend Line 1 from Atocha to Puente de Vallecas.
-In 1921 the company declared its interest in beginning the line from Sol-Ventas, with the first phase of the project being built from Sol-Goya, along Calle Alcalá.
+In 1921 the company declared its interest in beginning the line from Sol to Ventas, with the first phase of the project being built from Sol to Goya, along Calle Alcalá.

-Work began on 27 March 1921 to expand the Line 1 from Atocha to Vallecas, and to begin construction on a line from Sol-Goya.
+Work began on 27 March 1921 to expand the Line 1 from Atocha to Vallecas, and to begin construction on a line from Sol to Goya.

 On 26 December 1921 the Sol-Atocha section of the Line 1 was inaugurated, adding three new metro stops to the line: Progreso, Antón Martín, and Atocha.
 The king and queen, Don Alfonso XIII and Doña Victoria, attended the inauguration.

 1922 and onwards

 In 1924, traffic in Madrid switched from driving on the left to driving on the right, but the lines of the Madrid Metro kept operating on the left hand side.
 In 1936, the network had three lines and a branch line between Ópera and the old Estación del Norte (now Príncipe Pío).
 All these stations served as air raid shelters during the Spanish Civil War.
 After the Civil war, the public works to extend the network went on little by little.
 In 1944, a fourth line was constructed, absorbing the branch of Line 2 between Goya and Diego de León in 1958, a branch that had been intended to be part of Line 4 since its construction but was operated as a branch of Line 2 until construction works had finished.

 In the 1960s, a suburban railway was constructed between Plaza de España and Carabanchel, linked to lines 2 (at Noviciado station with a long transfer) and 3.
 A fifth metro line was constructed as well with narrow sections, but 90 m platforms.
 Shortly after opening the first section of Line 5, the platforms of Line 1 were enlarged from 60 to 90 m, permanently closing Chamberí station since it was too close to Iglesia (less than 500 m).
 Chamberí has been closed ever since and was recently reopened as a museum.

 In the early 1970s, the network was greatly expanded to cope with the influx of population and urban sprawl from Madrid's economic boom.
 New lines were planned with larger 115 m long platforms.
 Lines 4 and 5 were enlarged as well.
 In 1979, bad management led to a crisis.
-Works already started were finished during the 1980s and all remaining projects were abandoned.
-After all those projects, 100 km of rail track were completed by 1983 and the suburban railway had also disappeared since it had been extended to Alonso Martínez and subsequently converted to the new Line 10.
+Projects that had already started were finished during the 1980s and all remaining ones were abandoned.
+After all those projects, 100 km of rail track was completed by 1983 and the suburban railway had also disappeared since it had been extended to Alonso Martínez and subsequently converted to the new Line 10.